-No matter where we go or what we do, learning how to get along with difficult people is an essential part of our journey that transforms our social interactions and connections.
+No matter where you go or what you do, learning how to get along with difficult people is an essential part of your journey that transforms your social interactions and connections.

-There are difficult people everywhere-negative, abusive, opposing ideas, low or no integrity, controlling, or people who do not like us for no particular reason.
+There are difficult people everywhere-negative, abusive, opposing ideas, low or no integrity, controlling, or people who do not like you for no particular reason.

-Dealing with difficult co-workers, dealing with difficult family members, or dealing with difficult strangers all take a toll on us emotionally and spiritually.
+Dealing with difficult co-workers, dealing with difficult family members, or dealing with difficult strangers all take a toll on you emotionally and spiritually.

 And if we are honest, everyone has been thought of as a difficult person by someone.

 As Christians, we are walking out our salvation daily and so are others.
 We will offend people and be offended.
-Sometimes very nice, well-meaning people hurt our feelings or disagree with us.
+Sometimes very nice, well-meaning people hurt your feelings or disagree with you.

-We learn how to get along with difficult people when we manage disappointment and conflict.
+You learn how to get along with difficult people when you learn how to manage emotions, disappointment, and conflict.
 The alternative is living in a world of anger, hostility, anxiety, and a “me vs. them” mentality which is exhausting and lonely.

 We all have difficult people in our world, but many difficult encounters are just people like you and me making very human mistakes.
 Forgiveness is the key for us to grow in Christ as we grow in healthy relationships.

-Adjusting our expectations, setting boundaries, and forgiving help us discover how to get along with difficult people and love them.
+Adjusting your expectations, setting boundaries, managing emotions and forgiveness help you discover how to get along with difficult people and love them.

 What is a Difficult Person?